Given that Mickey Mouse’s roots are in California, it’s no surprise where he chooses to spend his vacation: Hawaii.

 In 2011, the Walt Disney Company opened its most ambitious resort not attached to a theme park.
 Aulani, a Disney Resort & Spa lies on the island of Oahu.

 Many may assume they know what to expect of a Disney resort from their visits to the theme parks, but when Walt Disney Imagineers create vacation resorts with no Haunted Mansion nearby, the result is far more chill.
+In this Aulani review, I’ll share the delightful surprises in Disney’s quest to create something authentically Hawaiian.

 What surprises most first-time visitors to the Disney Aulani is how very Hawaiian it is.
 Disney magic is often channeled to create out of this world experiences like their newest Pandora rides at Animal Kingdom at Disney World.
 In the vision for Aulani, however, Disney Imagineers decided to avoid fantasy and explore the richness of its location and celebrate its legacy and sense of place in a way few Hawaiian resorts do, or bothered to try.